You are currently viewing What You Can Wear in Alaska in January (lookbook)

 fashion blogger in winter look of blue top, plaid skirt, tall boots, black tights

-Banana Republic leather vest and plaid wool skirt, Hermes collier de chien, DIY bangle, pendant necklace, Taylor’s Gold’n Stone ice cube quartz earrings, upcycled boots and unbranded cashmere sweater (all own) and tights c/o Hipstik® Legwear
+Banana Republic leather vest and plaid wool skirt, Hermes collier de chien, DIY bangle, pendant necklace, Taylor’s Gold’n Stone ice cube quartz earrings, upcycled boots and unbranded cashmere sweater (all own) and tights c/o Hipstik® Legwear.

 Because of the low temperatures, I alternated between my long furry coat and my long floral down coat.
 To styled my outerwear to avoid winter boredom I accessorized with different gloves, scarves and hats.
-I don’t know about you, but my shoulders hurt when I have to wear a heavy long winter coat for quite a while.

-What to wear at -20F (-28.9o) in windy moist weather
+What to Wear at -20F (-28.9o) in Windy Moist Weather

 details of foral and geometric print scarf, sweater and cherry red leather skirt